bentoml/Yatai/README.md

 DEVEL=true bash <(curl -s "https://raw.githubusercontent.com/bentoml/yatai-deployment/main/scripts/quick-install-yatai-deployment.sh")
 ```

+This will install the `BentoDeployment` CRD([Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/))
+in your cluster and enable the deployment UI on Yatai.
 Similiarly, this script is made for development and testing purpose only.

 #### 🚢 Deploy Bento!

 Once the `yatai-deployment` component was installed, Bentos pushed to Yatai can be deployed to your
 Kubernetes cluster and exposed via a Service endpoint.

-A Bento Deployment can be created via Web UI or via kubectl command:
+A Bento Deployment can be created either via Web UI or via a Kubernetes CRD config:

-##### Simple Deployment via Web UI
+##### Option 1.
+Simple Deployment via Web UI

 * Go to deployments page: http://127.0.0.1:8080/deployments
 * Click `Create` button and follow instructions on UI

-##### GitOps Deploy Workflow with `kubectl` and CRD
+##### Option 2.
+Deploy with kubectl & CRD

 Define your Bento deployment in a `my_deployment.yaml` file: